iric-soft/km/example/README.rst

 ===================================================================
 km examples script
 ===================================================================
-Here you can found some scripts, that you can use as an example.
 These scripts are designed to work on general case, but you could have to modify some part to fit with your settings.